codingmatty/typespec-tools/README.md

 ## Packages

-- [emitter-typescript](./packages/emitter-typescript/README.md): A Typespec emitter for Typescript types.
+- [emitter-typescript](./packages/emitter-typescript/README.md): A TypeSpec emitter for Typescript types.
-- [emitter-express](./packages/emitter-express/README.md): A Typespec emitter for building type-safe Express routes.
+- [emitter-express](./packages/emitter-express/README.md): A TypeSpec emitter for building type-safe Express routes.
+- [emitter-fetch-client](./packages/emitter-fetch-client/README.md): A TypeSpec emitter for building a type-safe Fetch Client.
-- [emitter-zod](./packages/emitter-zod/README.md): A Typespec emitter for Zod schemas.
+- [emitter-zod](./packages/emitter-zod/README.md): A TypeSpec emitter for Zod schemas.

 Please refer to the individual package README files for more information on each tool.